Xiaomi Mi 10 global launch set for March 27

-Xiaomi’s flagships for the year, the Mi 10 and the Mi 10 Pro were unveiled last month in China.
-The company has confirmed the global launch on March 27.
+Xiaomi’s flagship phones for the year, the Mi 10 and the Mi 10 Pro, were unveiled last month in China, and the company has now confirmed we'll learn global details for both phones on March 27.

-The phones will be launched over a livestream on March 27 at 2 pm GMT+1 (6.30 pm in India).
+The phones will be detailed in a livestream on March 27 at 1PM GMT / 6:30PM IST / 9AM EST / 6AM PST or midnight on March 28 in Australia (AEDT).

 Enough waiting!See you on March 27th!Make sure you tune in to get all the details.#Mi10 #LightsCameraAction pic.twitter.com/8nNJ4AlythMarch 6, 2020